 Our theme for this year is Achieving Creative Prepared Students.
 We continue to strengthen our professional learning communities in each of our schools.
 Our vision is to equip our 2,200 students with the critical thinking skills needed for today and for their future.
 As we increase student achievement through the Standards of Learning (SOLs), we must also train our children to be inquisitive as they access and analyze information.
 ACPS aims to provide a high quality of education for every child, filled with a wide range of academic options, as well as many extra-curricular and athletic opportunities.

-We have missed 8 full instructional days and 10 additional hours due to delayed openings so far due to inclement weather.
-This equates to nearly 10 school days of lost instruction.
+We have missed 10 full instructional days and 10 additional hours due to delayed openings for inclement weather as of March 6.
+This equates to nearly 12 school days of lost instruction.
 Teachers now face less time to catch up with SOL fast-paced pacing guides and upcoming SOL testing.

 We do not have any teacher workdays remaining to turn into instructional days.
 Using spring break days this year is not feasible, given this is the week of the Sesquicentennial; thousands of people and heavy traffic are expected in the county during that time.
 Saturday school days are not received well by parents and are not well attended.
 Adding days to the end of the school year after SOL testing is completed is not academically sound nor useful to students.

 At Friday night's School Board meeting, the Board approved a plan to add 30 minutes to the end of each school day from March 9 through April 17 (5 weeks).
 This will make up a portion of the 58 missed instructional hours.
 This plan is being implemented for the instructional benefit of our students.

 We had to devise a plan to recoup lost instruction quickly in response to repeating snow storms which continued through last week.